 Heart South Cardiovascular utilizes the most advanced techniques to diagnose and treat diseases of the heart and blood vessels.
-The following services and procedures are integrated in this comprehensive approach:
+The following services and procedures are integrated into this comprehensive approach:

 - Cardiac catheterization with balloon angioplasty and stenting, with a majority of procedures performed via radial access

-- Structural Heart Disease Treatment, including Balloon Valvuloplasty and Atrial Septal Defect and Patent Foramen Ovale (holes in the heart) closure
+- Structural Heart Disease Treatment, including Balloon Valvuloplasty, Atrial Septal Defect, and Patent Foramen Ovale (holes in the heart) closure, Watchman, TAVR, and Mitraclip

 - Carotid Angiography and Stenting